Yearfield/lorien/docs/Conflicts_Resolution.md

 ### 5. Apply Resolution
 - Click "Apply" to commit the changes
 - System applies selected children to all parents with matching label
-- Conflicts list refreshes automatically after successful resolution
+- Conflicts list refreshes automatically after successful resolution; parents skipped because of max depth remain unchanged and will no longer block lower-depth fixes

 ## Best Practices